jose-a-dlc05/express_framework_tutorial/ReadMe.md

 ## Switch branches to see

-## Define and understand the following methods,
+## Define and understand the following:

-- express.use()
-- express.static
+- body-parser
-- join()
+- urlencoded
-- res.sendFile()
+- app.post()

-## Static files : HTML file, CSS, Client Side JS, Images, Videos